aimeos/aimeos-docs/src/config/madmin/job-manager.md

 * Default:
  SELECT :columns
  	majob."id" AS "job.id", majob."siteid" AS "job.siteid",
- 	majob."label" AS "job.label", majob."method" AS "job.method",
+ 	majob."label" AS "job.label", majob."path" AS "job.path",
- 	majob."parameter" AS "job.parameter", majob."result" AS "job.result",
  	majob."status" AS "job.status", majob."editor" AS "job.editor",
  	majob."mtime" AS "job.mtime", majob."ctime" AS "job.ctime"
  FROM "madmin_job" AS majob